Fusion-in-T5: Unifying Document Ranking Signals for Improved Information Retrieval: Methodology

 \subsection{Input and Output}

 We pack $(q, d_i, r_i)$ using a template to form the input to FiT5.
 The template consists of slots for input data and several prompt tokens, defined as

-where, \texttt{[q]}, \texttt{[t]} and \texttt{[d]} are slots for text features, corresponding to the query $q$, the title and the body of the document $d_i$, respectively. \texttt{[f]} is the slot for the feature $r_i$ (i.e. the retrieval score in this paper), represented as a normalized, discretized integer.
+where \texttt{[q]}, \texttt{[t]} and \texttt{[d]} are slots for text features, corresponding to the query $q$, the title and the body of the document $d_i$, respectively. \texttt{[f]} is the slot for the feature $r_i$.
+In this paper, we use the retrieval score as the ranking feature, after min-max normalization and discretization.

 The model is fine-tuned to decode the token ``true'' or ``false'' according to the input.
 During inference, the final relevance score is obtained from the normalized probability of the token ``true''.